 The European Union announced BVI is a fully compliant jurisdiction for tax purposes in 2020 and placed it on its "white list".

-The key benefits of using a BVI company are:
+What are the benefits of using a BVI company?

 • Political stability of the BVI